kinseyzaire/galvanize-js-node-log-file-parsing/README.md

 __Ask yourself:__

 Does this function have one job?
-If not, is there code that can be extracted out into another, smaller function that _does_ have one job?
+If not, is there code that can be extracted out into another, smaller function?
 When all tests are passing, uncomment the commented code in `log_parser.js` to confirm the below expected results.